Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

 - "Get him out of here.
 Knock the crap out of him would you?
 Seriously.
 I'll pay the legal fees."

-4. Trump’s views about guns are now more extreme than the NRA
+4. Trump’s views about guns were more extreme than the NRA.

 After the shooting in an Orlando gay nightclub by a Muslim man, Trump said it would be a beautiful thing if patrons of the nightclub had been carrying concealed weapons so they could shoot back.
 This is a view that even the NRA says is too extreme.
 They recognize that guns in drinking establishments are a dangerous combination.

-5. Trump wants to stop all Muslims from entering the United States
+5. Trump wanted to stop all Muslims from entering the United States.

 Trump called for "a total and complete shutdown of Muslims entering the United States".
 He did not distinguish between Muslims who are refugees, documented workers or even American citizens.He simply said ALL Muslims.

-After it was revealed that the Orlando shooter was a lifelong American citizen, Trump said this is why we need to stop all immigration from Muslims.
+After it was revealed that the Orlando shooter was a lifelong American citizen, Trump said that was why we need to stop all immigration from Muslims.